-The combined impact of COVID-19, natural disasters, cost-of-living pressures, labour shortages and the housing crisis on women's specialist services has been profound with demand for services growing along with acute workforce pressures.
+The combined impact of Covid-19, natural disasters, cost-of-living pressures, labour shortages and the housing crisis on women's specialist services has been profound with demand for services growing along with acute workforce pressures.
 More women are needing help but experiencing greater difficulty in accessing it.
-In a recent survey of WESNET members, the overwhelming majority identified 'managing workloads' and 'attracting staff' as their biggest workforce challenges, sitting alongside 'insufficient funding' and 'uncertain funding' as the dominant financial challenges.
+In a recent survey of Wesnet members, all respondents said that demand had increased over the last three years, and the vast majority of respondents (92%) also said that demand had increased over the last twelve months.